Hiwonder-docs/PuppyPi/source/docs/18_mass_control.md

 sudo systemctl restart wifi.service
 ```

-⑦ After the master restarts, when reconnecting to the master's Wi-Fi, you will need to enter the Wi-Fi password "hiwonder."
+⑦ After the master restarts, when reconnecting to the master's Wi-Fi, you will need to enter the Wi-Fi password "**hiwonder**".

 **(2) Configure Slave Network**